Pixelrick420/Handwritten-Digits/README.md

 - Real-time digit drawing on a canvas
 - Display of predicted digit
-- Uses saved weights and biases
+- Uses saved model parameters from an .npz file

 ### Libraries Used